RenaudAvenas/Oxard.XControls/README.md

 # Oxard.XControls
 Oxard XControls (for Xamarin controls) is available on nuget.org (https://www.nuget.org/packages/Oxard.XControls)

+## v1.0.4.0
+- Background effect

+You can now use Brush to set background on native Xamarin controls with the BackgroundEffect.

+- DrawingBrush

+This is a new Brush that can be defined like a shape.
+Very helpful to draw a cornered rectangle as background!
+Unfortunately, this type of brush can be used only on Android now because UWP does not support other brush than LinearGradient or SolidColor brushes.
+So you have to register an IBrushInterpretor in InterpretorManager to translate DrawingBrush into one of brushes above or use ControlTemplate with Shape.

 ## v1.0.3.0
 - LongPressButton

 New control which allowed you to manage a simple button or a long press on button with two commands and events.

 ## v1.0.2.0